With so much focus on the best way to detox, why don’t

 massage.
 Because lymph fluid moves slowly inactivity or lack of movement can severely

 On an everyday basis, regular lymph massage (especially around the abdomen, axillary

 nodes, and breast) can be great to help maintain lymphatic health.
 There are several

 different types of lymph massage, and we suggest you visit a certified massage therapist

 to learn more about the type that may be right for you.

 In addition – whether you have symptoms or not -- the following steps can help keep

-your lymph system moving and working its best.
+your lymph system moving and working at its best.

 12 ways to boost your lymphatic system health